 In general there should be no real privacy concerns about you sending us user agent strings or us making them publicly available; they are designed to identify system types and software not individuals.
 We have more information on our Website Terms and Conditions.

 If you no longer need to use our service, you can simply stop sending requests and change your plan to the "Basic/Free" tier.
-If you were on a paid plan, your final charges will be pro-rated and you will receive one final invoice the next time we process payments (early each month).
+If you were on a paid plan, your final charges will be charged pro-rata and you will receive one final invoice the next time we process payments (early in the next month).
 Changing your plan to the Basic/Free tier is all that's required to stop using our service.

 We provide an Annual Billing option.

-You must contact us via the Accounts System to set this up.
+You must contact us using the email address belonging to the account want to switch to Annual Billing in order to set this up.